 2 – How early do you make your dining and FastPass reservations?

 Do you care a great deal about getting your desired dining locations and FastPass+ selections?
 Resort guests get to start making dining reservations for their entire stay at 180 days prior to the date of their arrival.
 Non-resort guests can also make dining reservations at 180 days prior, but they can’t make them for the entire stay.
 They have to wait each day in order to make the reservations, which could mean the difference between getting a desired location and time and not.
 Popular reservations like Be Our Guests go extremely fast, and the resort guests have a big leg up on getting them ahead of other guests.
 The same goes for FastPass+ reservations.
 Disney resort guests get to make their FastPass+ selections 60 days before the date of their arrival, while non-resort guests have to wait until 30 days in advance to make selections.
-Popular attractions like Toy Story Midway Mania or Seven Dwarfs Mine Train are usually already gone by the time the 30 days comes around.
-If securing these types of reservations are important to you, then you definitely want to consider a stay on property.
+Popular attractions like Mickey and Minnie’s Runaway Railway or Seven Dwarfs Mine Train are usually already gone by the time the 30 days come around.
+If securing these types of reservations is important to you, then you definitely want to consider a stay on property.

 1 – Are the additional perks that resort guests receive of value to you?

 Resort guests get various other perks.
-There are extra magic hours where resort guests get extra hours in the parks without any non-resort guests at one park per day.
-There will either be a park with an extra hour in the morning before park opening or nights with 3 hours after park opening only for Disney resort guests.
-Resort guests also get booklets of freebies with discounts at restaurants on property, arcade time, miniature golf discounts and more.
+Resort guests also get booklets of freebies with discounts at restaurants on property, arcade time, miniature golf discounts, and more.
 These little perks can add up to a little bit of savings, especially if they were activities that you already planned to do participate in.
 These perks are definitely worth consideration when you make your final decision.

 If you decide to stay on Disney property, we highly recommend speaking with an Authorized Disney Vacation Planner to ensure you are well taken care of and get all the discounts available to you.
 We personally book all our Disney trips (and we do Disney a lot) with Magical Vacation Planners because they are the best and we trust them.
-For more details and help booking your vacation, call (321) 286-5313.
+For more details and help booking your vacation, call 407-442-0227 (407-442-0215 for Spanish).
 You can also get a no-obligation, FREE vacation quote by clicking here.
 Their services are free to you and they can answer any questions you may have.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.